LSped/asreview-insights-metrics-comparability-main/scripts/README.md

 ### Replace files in asreviewcontrib/insights

-After having installed ASReview find the asreviewcontrib folder.It is located in the site-packages folder within your Python installation folders.
+After having installed ASReview find the asreviewcontrib folder.
+It is located in the site-packages folder within your Python installation folders.
 Click on the insights subfolder.

-Replace
+Replace:

 - _init_.py
 - algorithms.py
 - entrypoint.py